instana/self-hosted-k8s/README.md

 * The overlay directory should also be copied into a separate directory.
 * The core needs a number of files (/secrets) and values (kustomizeation.yaml) for the necessary secrets.
 * Furthermore the databases can be defined and created as services.
 For this purpose, adjust the corresponding `*-service.yaml` files with the right values.
-* Now everything can be applied into the kubernetes cluster. `kubectl apply -t .`
+* Now everything can be applied into the kubernetes cluster. `kubectl apply -k .`

 ### Namespace unit